btmura/ponzi2/README.md

 3. `go get -u golang.org/x/tools/cmd/stringer`
 4. `go generate ./...`

+#### Developing the ponzi2server

+ponzi2server is an optional server compatible only with ponzi2 that caches IEX data responses.
+You can run it locally or deploy it on Google AppEngine.
+It is written using the Go Cloud Development Kit, so that it can be unit-tested and potentially run on different cloud providers.

+`go build ./cmd/ponzi2server && ./ponzi2server.exe`

+`go build ./cmd/ponzi2.exe && ./ponzi2.exe -token YOUR_API_TOKEN -remote_addr http://localhost:1337

 ## Getting Help

 Send an e-mail to btmura (address on GitHub profile).